turbanisch/chinese-countryname-regex/README.md

 ## Proposed solution

-The issue of different scripts could be solved in two ways: either by harmonizing the scripts by some automatic conversion procedure or writing complex regular expressions that match any script.
-I discuss the two below in the section on testing my regular expressions and focus on the second issue here.
+The issue of different scripts could be solved in two ways: either by harmonizing the scripts with some automatic conversion procedure or writing complex regular expressions that match any script.
+I discuss the two approaches below in the section on testing my regular expressions and focus on the second issue here.

 The issues of different transliterations and alternative country names call for the same solution: coming up with a list of country names from